Medication at School

 - Transporting medication to and from school

-- Parents/guardians must complete the authorization to administer medication form for each medication.
+- Parents/guardians must complete the authorization to administer medication form for each medication (see above).
 The form must be signed by the health care provider and parent/guardian.
 Medication cannot be given without the completed form.

 - Parents/guardians must bring all medications to the school office for the student.
 Students can’t bring medication to school.
 Medication can’t be transported on school district buses.

 - All medication must be in the original prescription bottle, container or package.